jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 * Our function takes an element, and immediately creates a ractiveStream with that element and our template.
 * We initialize an ObjectState to serve as our source of context.
-* We create two pipelines.
+* We create two pipelines:
   - They both start as events -> values, effectively turning input keystrokes into the value of the element they were triggered from.
-  - The `cardNumber` stream is further piped into our "add-spaces" module for formatting.
+  - The `cardNumber` stream is further piped into our "add-dashes" module for formatting.
 * Our objectState is told to listen to these streams, and consider them as keys "fullName" and "cardNumber" respectively.